NVIDIA/NeMo-Guardrails/nemoguardrails/colang/v1_1/runtime/README.md

 ## Todos

 - References should belong to a Spec and not a SpecOp in order to support assigning references in action and flow groups
-- Implement when/or/else construct for branching
-- Implement match failing with the 'not' keyword, also for internal flow events
+- Implement match failing with the `not` keyword, also for internal flow events
 - Abort actions from flows that get aborted
-- Add support to abort a flow (e.g. with 'abort $flow_ref' or 'send $flow_ref.Stop()')
+- Add support to stop a flow (e.g. with `stop $flow_ref` or `send $flow_ref.Stop()`) and the same for actions
 - Implement pause/resume mechanism for activated flows
-- Add support for 'return VALUE' to finish a flow and assign return value to a variable
-- Add support to 'abort VALUE' a flow to fail it
+- Add support to `abort` a flow to fail it
-- Add support for multiline strings in Colang
+- Add support for multiline strings using triple quotes in Colang
 - We need to make sure that local system actions are non-blocking
-- Implement support for starting actions and flows assigned to variables
+- Implement support for starting actions and flows assigned to variables, e.g. `start $flow_x`
-- Logical operators like 'and' and 'or' not working in if statements
+- Logical operators like `and` and `or` not working in if statements
+- Stop all flows that were started in the when-construct cases after one case triggered
 - Fix `send user say "how are you".Start() as $id` parsing
 - Support calling actions with positional arguments